yyasinozboga/Udemig-Movie-Site-Project/README.md

-# Movie-Site-2
+# Udemig Movie Site Project

-This Movie Site was created by Yasin Özboğa
+This Movie Site was created by Yasin Özboğa.
+HTML5, CSS3 and JavaScript were used perfectly in this project to be compatible with users.
+Toggle menu, sliders and icons were used for increase experience users.

 ## Used Technologies